huaweicloud/terraform-provider-huaweicloud/docs/resources/cs_cluster.md

 # huaweicloud_cs_cluster

-Cloud Stream Service cluster management This is an alternative to `huaweicloud_cs_cluster_v1`
+Cloud Stream Service cluster management.

 !> **WARNING:** It has been deprecated, use `huaweicloud_dli_queue` instead.